oysteijo/santabag/README.md

 It currently contains three tools and some common code.

 ## Tools
- * checker - a tool that lakes a submission file and runs a MC simulations of it.
+ * checker - a tool that takes a submission file and runs a MC simulations of it.
  * simulate_bags - a tool that simulates all possible bag combinations of toy types.
  * santabag_glpk - a tool that solved the MIP problem and writes out a solution.